IBM/db2sock-ibmi/ILE-PROC/README.md

 ```

 Only SRVPGM have concern about pass by value.
 First, recall, SRVPGM with pass by 'value' arguments is not overly popular on IBM i.
 In fact, for toolkit calls you will be much better served to NOT use 'value' to
 eliminate complexity (see 'value' below).

-Most of the following 'confusing' discussion deals with working around restrictions in MI instructions
-for 'dynamic' pass by value.
-Aka, most readers can simply ignore remaining of this discussion.
-However, 'by value' toolkit can be done, and, here is a method that works.

 ```